-6.20.3 Using an ENVIOLO gear shift gear
+6.20 Gear shift

 The selection of the appropriate gear is a prerequisite for a physically comfortable ride and making sure that the electric drive system functions properly.
 The ideal pedalling frequency is between 70 and 80 revolutions per minute.